David Soul: Career

-Soul began performing on stage as an actor in the mid-1960s, when he became a founding member of the Firehouse Theater in Minneapolis.
+Soul began performing on stage as an actor in the mid-1960s when he became a founding member of the Firehouse Theater in Minneapolis.
 He traveled with the company to New York City in 1965, appearing in Bertolt Brecht's Baal and John Arden's Serjeant Musgrave's Dance.
 Soul first gained national attention as the "Covered Man," appearing on The Merv Griffin Show in 1966 and 1967, on which he sang while wearing a mask.
 He explained: "My name is David Soul, and I want to be known for my music."
 The same year, he made his television debut in Flipper.

 In 1967, he signed a contract with Columbia Pictures and following a number of guest roles, he landed the role of Joshua Bolt on the television program Here Come the Brides with co-stars Robert Brown, Bobby Sherman, and Bridget Hanley.
 The series was telecast on the ABC television network from September 25, 1968, to September 18, 1970.
 In 1972, he co-starred as Arthur Hill's law partner on Owen Marshall, Counselor at Law.
-Following numerous guest-starring roles on TV, including The Streets of San Francisco, he was cast with Clint Eastwood in the film Magnum Force.
+Following numerous guest-starring roles on TV, including The Streets of San Francisco, he was cast the Dirty Harry sequel Magnum Force.

 His breakthrough came when he portrayed Detective Ken "Hutch" Hutchinson on Starsky & Hutch, a role he played from 1975 until 1979.
 Soul also directed three episodes of Starsky and Hutch.
 During his career he made guest appearances on Star Trek, I Dream of Jeannie, McMillan & Wife, Cannon, Gunsmoke, All in the Family, and numerous TV movies and mini-series, including Homeward Bound (1980), World War III, and Rage (1980).
 Soul also starred with James Mason in the 1979 TV miniseries adaptation of Stephen King's 'Salem's Lot, which was edited and released as a theatrical feature film in some countries.

 During the mid-1970s, Soul returned to his singing roots.
 He scored one US hit with "Don't Give Up on Us" (1977) which reached No. 1 in the US and the UK.
 "Silver Lady" (1977) hit No. 1 in the UK.
 From 1976 to 1982, he toured extensively in the U.S., Europe, Asia, and South America.